 - 1/2 - 1 tablespoon Glucomannan powder or other thickener

 - Mix all ingredients except xanthan gum together in a small saucepan, until it begins to simmer.

 - While whisking, mix in thickening powder.

-Nutrition information is calculated with erythritol.
-If you use coconut sugar it will add another 12 grams of carbohydrates.
+Nutrition information is calculated with Pyure Organic Confectioners Stevia Sweetener Blend, Powdered Sugar Substitute, if you use coconut sugar it will add another 12 grams of carbohydrates.

 On a side note, the sauce makes a delicious accompaniment to burgers on or off the bun!
 Korean Bulgogi Sauce can be used as a topping or dip for my Salmon Onigiri as well.

 Use your imagination with this sauce, put it on whatever you can think of, remember cooking is an art and you are the artist!

 PS ~ you might like my post on Korean Dramas for beginners, or maybe you have a Kdrama recommendation for me?
 Leave your suggestions!